 One of the little annoying things about iTunes is that it pops up right open when you connect your iPhone and begins to sync automatically.
 Now, with a lot of stuff around – apps, photos, email, videos, music – that keeps changing constantly in the iPhone, this auto sync isn’t my kind of a thing.

-So the best way to get rid of this problem is to disable auto sync in iTunes 11.
+So the best way to get rid of this problem is to disable auto sync in iTunes 12 or earlier version.
 Ever wondered about that?
 It’s actually a great relief to be able to sync only when you click the ‘Sync’ button at the bottom of iTunes.

-How to Disable iTunes Auto Syncing When Connecting iPhone, iPad or iPod Touch with Mac or PC:
+Disable iTunes Auto Syncing When Connecting iPhone, iPad or iPod Touch with Mac/PC:

-Step 2: By default, the interface doesn’t show you the menu options.
+Step 2: For Windows user: By default, the interface doesn’t show you the menu options.
 You can press Alt+Shortcut Key to open a menu.
 Alt+E opens ‘Edit’ and this is what we need.
+Click on ‘Preferences‘ and it opens up the all too familiar iTunes Preferences

 Step 4: From the tab options, click on ‘Devices‘